linuxdeepin/dtkcore/README.md

 Deepint Tool Kit (Dtk) is the base devlopment tool of all C++/Qt Developer work on Deepin.

-You shoud read the [Deepin Application Specification](\ref doc/Specification) firstly.
+You should read the [Deepin Application Specification](\ref doc/Specification) firstly.

 ## Dependencies